4d/docs/docs/API/SessionClass.md

 The `.hasPrivilege()` function <!-- REF #SessionClass.hasPrivilege().Summary -->returns True if the *privilege* is associated to the session, and False otherwise<!-- END REF -->.

-With remote client and stored procedure sessions, this function always returns True, whatever the *privilege*.
+With remote client, stored procedure and standalone sessions, this function always returns True, whatever the *privilege*.

 #### Example